Flax seed for growing 2025 seed now available, processing, spinning, educating, processing tools, retted straw, scutched fibres, hand hackled stricks

-hand spun yarns 1 - 35 lea .
+hand spun yarns 1 - 60 lea .

 Established 2008

 Flax is one of our oldest crops grown in the British Isles since the bronze age, its stems produce one of the strongest and most versatile plant fibres.
-The nutritional value of its seeds, the qualities of its oils extracted from them have multiple uses both around the home and in industry.
+The nutritional value of its seeds, the quality of its oil extracted from them have multiple uses both around the home and in industry.
 Flax is a crop which transcends time, nations and cultures and is set for a renaissance as the world seeks to adjust our creative and industrial endeavours rediscovering the benefits of natural home grown fibres, oils and foods.

 Workshops courses

-Workshops for both flax processing and spinning at our studio in Stroud, Gloucestershire and we are also happy to discuss running workshops at other locations
+Workshops for both flax processing and spinning at our studio in Stroud, Gloucestershire and we are also happy to discuss running workshops at other locations.

 Shop for seeds, kits and supplies